UlordChain/go-ipfs/contribute.md

 A few examples of good branch names:

 - `feat/cmds/object-diff`
-  - For a Pull Request that adds an `ipfs object diff` command.
+  - For a Pull Request that adds an `udfs object diff` command.
 - `test/dag/cache-invalid`
   - For adding tests around the merkledag's cache invalidation code.
 - `doc/unixfs/pkg-desc`